Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Theoretical Framework

 \subsubsection{Circulant Subspace}

-In some cases, for example when the covariance matrix of $\bx$ is diagonal in the frequency domain\footnote{ This situation typically stems from a polyphase interpretation of the AIC in the frequency domain \cite{yen2013subnyquist,ariananda2013periodogram}.}, the matrix $\bsig$ is \emph{circulant}.
-A circulant matrix~\cite{gray} is a matrix whose $n$-th row equals the $n$-th circular rotation of the zeroth row\footnote{Recall the conventions introduced in Sec.~\ref{sec:not}.} to the right.
+A circulant matrix is a matrix whose $n$-th row equals the $n$-th circular rotation of the zeroth row\footnote{Recall the conventions introduced in Sec.~\ref{sec:not}.} to the right~\cite{gray}.
 In other words, the element $(m,n)$ equals the element $(m',n')$ if $(m-n)_\ulen = (m'-n')_\ulen$.
 In our case, the matrices in the circulant subspace must be HT and circulant simultaneously.
 A possible basis for $\ulen$ odd is

 where

 and

 for $\ulen$ even.
 Clearly, the dimension of this subspace equals $\ulen$.